Eunice P. Shadd: Early life

 Eunice Shadd was born in 1846 in West Chester, Pennsylvania.
-She was one of 13 children born to Abraham D. Shadd and Harriet Burton Parnell, who were free African-Americans.
+She was raised Catholic as one of 13 children born to Abraham D. Shadd and Harriet Burton Parnell, who were free African-Americans.
 Her father was a conductor on the Underground Railroad and known throughout anti-slavery activists.

-Abraham moved his family in 1853 to Canada West (Ontario after confederation in 1867).
+Abraham moved his family in 1853 to Canada West (Ontario after Canadian confederation in 1867).
 Abraham was a landowner, politician, activist, and a farmer.
 He continued his efforts to aid people escape slavery in Canada.
 Her siblings were well-educated, many of her sisters were teachers.
-Isaac Shadd (also known as I.D.
-Shadd) was a newspaper publisher, printer, and bookkeeper before he became Speaker of the Mississippi House of Representatives.
-Her oldest sister, Mary Ann Shadd, became a prominent journalist and anti-slavery activist and her brother Isaac Shadd had a prominent and influential newspaper and political career.
+Her oldest sister, Mary Ann Shadd, became a prominent journalist.
+Her brother Isaac Shadd (also known as I.D.
+Shadd) was a prominent and influential newspaper publisher, printer, and bookkeeper before he became Speaker of the Mississippi House of Representatives.

 Adulthood

 Eunice Shadd left Canada and moved to Washington, D.C. to be with her siblings Mary Ann and Abraham.
 She enrolled in the Howard University Normal School in 1870 and graduated in 1872.
 Shadd taught public school, and then enrolled in Howard's medical program in 1875.
 At Howard, Shadd studied with Charles Purvis.

 Shadd graduated from Howard University College of Medicine in 1877.
 That same year, she married Dr. Frank T. Lindsay, who had graduated from the Howard medical program in 1875.
 The couple then moved to Xenia, Ohio, where both practiced medicine.